- What is glaucoma?

 - Will I need to have more tests in the future?

 Glaucoma can usually be treated with drops of one or more preparations.
 These drops reduce the intraocular pressure, either by reduction of the production of aqueous humor or by enhancement of the drainage or both.

-The more common anti-glaucoma medications are prostaglandins, b-blockers, a2- agonists, and carbon anhydrase inhibitors and less commonly used nowadays are the miotics.
+The more common anti-glaucoma medications are prostaglandins, b-blockers, a2- agonists, and carbon anhydrase inhibitors, while miotics are less commonly used nowadays.
 In some cases, treatment with pills is necessary (acetazolamide).